I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 POUR SPOUT

 A paint can pour spout is a game-changer if you are clumsy or messy by nature.
-It will keep the paint from pouring all over the sides of the paint can creating more mess to clean.
-I am a fan of the pour spout, it may not be essential but it sure is an awesome painting tool to have in your kit.
+It keeps the paint from pouring all over the sides of the paint can, creating more mess to clean.
+I am a fan of the pour spout.
+It may not be essential, but it sure is an awesome painting tool to have in your kit.

 STAIN BLOCKING PRIMER

-They are used to cover stains such as watermarks, nicotine, markers, smoke, to prevent them from bleeding through recently applied paint.
+They are used to cover stains such as watermarks, nicotine, markers, and smoke to prevent them from bleeding through recently applied paint.

 CAULK GUN / CAULK